 Early help

 Early help is support for children of all ages that improves a family’s resilience and outcomes or reduces the chance of a problem getting worse.
 Early help may be appropriate for children and families who have several needs, or whose circumstances might make them more vulnerable.
 It is a voluntary approach, requiring the family’s consent to receive support and services offered.
 These may be provided before and/or after statutory intervention.
-Our staff will be alert to the potential need for early help for a child who is disabled; has special educational needs (whether or not they have a statutory education; health and care (EHC) plan); is a young carer; is bereaved; is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime; is frequently missing/goes missing from care or from home; is at risk of modern slavery, trafficking, sexual and/or criminal exploitation; is at risk of being radicalised; is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online; is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; is misusing drugs or alcohol themselves; is suffering from mental ill health; has returned home to their family from care; is a privately fostered child; has a parent or carer in custody; is missing education, or persistently absent from school, or not in receipt of fulltime education; has experienced multiple suspensions and is at risk of, or has been permanently excluded.
+Our staff will be alert to the potential need for early help for a child who is disabled or has certain health conditions and has specific additional needs; has special educational needs (whether or not they have a statutory education; health and care (EHC) plan); is a young carer; is bereaved; is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime; is frequently missing/goes missing from care or from home; is at risk of modern slavery, trafficking, sexual and/or criminal exploitation; is at risk of being radicalised; is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online; is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; is misusing drugs or alcohol themselves; is suffering from mental ill health; has returned home to their family from care; is a privately fostered child; has a parent or carer in custody or is affected by parental offending; is at risk of so-called ‘honour’-based abuse such as Female Genital Mutilation or Forced Marriage; is missing education, or persistently absent from school, or not in receipt of fulltime education; has experienced multiple suspensions and is at risk of, or has been permanently excluded.

 The Early Help Referral Form will be used to request additional early help for a family when the needs of a child are beyond the level of support that can be provided by universal services.
 Southwark’s Family Early Help Service Duty number is 020 7525 1922, which will give four options: